-Perhaps Quan best captured Sensei's mystique years after we had stopped training with him.
-After several hours reminiscing about our experiences with the master, Quan half-jokingly exclaimed, "He's not from this planet!"
+Perhaps Quan best captured the essence of Sensei's mystique years after we had stopped training with him.
+After spending several hours together reminiscing about our experiences with the master, Quan half-jokingly concluded, "He's not from this planet!"

-Enlightenment
+Enlightenment?

 The curious imposition of Damien Wilson into my journey to enlightenment sheds light on how the demonic can work.
 Damien was having an affair with one of our neighbors and heard that I practiced karate.
 He asked if he could train with me.
-Damien had never studied a martial art, so I took him with me to a workout session at Quan's dojo.
+Damien had never studied a martial art, so I took him to a training session at Quan's dojo.